sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 Two or more individual systems coupled together, with shared storage and closely linked via a LAN or faster interconnect.

+### Communications

+These programs provide the mechanism for creating virtual connections among processes, users, and computer systems.
+They allow users to send messages to anothers screens, to browse web pages, to send electronic-mail messages, to log in remotely or to transfer files from one machine to another.

 ### Control card

 a batch system concept.
 This is a command to manage the execution of a process (start, stop, interrupts, ...) .
 It can